jenny-chou/Kaggle-Titanic/README.md

 Load test and training dataset from test.csv and train.csv.
 <img src="images/train.PNG">

+2. Baseline

+Perform minimal data cleaning without EDA or feature engineering, train with vanilla Gradient Boosting Classifier, and predict test data.
+The final prediction has 77.751% accuracy on Kaggle.

 2. Data scrubbing, Exploratory Data Analysis (EDA), and feature engineering

 Analyze features individually and in group to obtain the best method to extract data, engineer feature, encode data,